 Close the lid and pressure cook 45 minutes and then allow the pressure to release naturally.

-Remove the oxtail, then return instant pot back to high “saute” settings to reduce the liquid to gravy consistency.
+Remove the oxtail, then return instant pot back to high “saute” settings to reduce the liquid to gravy consistency or mix in a corn starch slurry to thicken.

 Notes